 Oh, and if you ever wondered about that mythical Hermès waiting list, there’s so such thing.

-Instead, you can expect to wait a certain waiting period of time before being offered your dream Birkin or Kelly.
+Instead, you can expect to wait a certain period of time before being offered your dream Birkin or Kelly.
 The time frame varies depending on your relationship with your Hermès SA (sales associate), the amount spent at Hermès over some time, and also this thing called pure luck.

 The Birkin specifically is the most sought-after and coveted bag of them all.